jdn-aau/div-arduino/dumpbytes/readme.md

 Just a simple library for dumping memory  in either binary, hex or ascii format

+You can just download dumpbytes.zip and install it - now virus inside :-)

 long x = 0x12345678;
 unsigned int xx = 0x0120;